-The Long Run is the cornerstone of any good marathon training system or really any long distance racing.
+The Long Run is the foundation of most marathon training systems.
 This run provides strength, endurance, and confidence that is needed to finish a marathon.
-The value of this run should not be underestimated.

 In the early Build up or Base stage, the purpose of this run is to build up, not tear down your body.
 If it takes days to recover after this run, then you are training at a pace that is too hard or you are going to far.
 It is OK to be tired after the run, but after a short time, it is best to be on the road to recovery.